Describe a city you have been to and want to visit again.: IELTS Speaking Cue Card

 What specific places in Kolkata would you like to visit again?

-I would love to revisit Victoria Memorial for its beautiful architecture and serene gardens.
-Additionally, I want to explore more local markets and try different street foods that I missed during my last visit.
+I would love to revisit Victoria Memorial for its stunning architecture and serene gardens.
+Additionally, I want to explore the Howrah Bridge again, as it's an iconic symbol of the city.
+The local markets are also on my list to experience the vibrant culture and shop for sweets.

 How does Kolkata's culture differ from that of Chennai?

 Kolkata has a rich cultural heritage with a strong emphasis on arts, literature, and festivals.
-The people are very warm and welcoming, which contrasts with Chennai's more reserved nature.
-The food culture is also quite different, with Kolkata's sweets and street food being unique.
+The food culture is diverse, with unique sweets and street food offerings.
+In contrast, Chennai has a more traditional South Indian influence, focusing on different cuisines and cultural practices.

-What activities would you do with your friends in Kolkata?
+What memories do you have of your friends in Kolkata?

 Band >7